Joachim Prinz: Leadership in the March on Washington

-As president of the American Jewish Congress, Prinz represented the Jewish community at the August 28, 1963, March on Washington.
-He was one of four white men, along with Mathew Ahmann, Walter Reuther, and Presbyterian Minister Eugene Carson Blake, who joined the "Big Six" to organize the 1963 March on Washington for Jobs and Freedom.
+As president of the American Jewish Congress, Prinz was one of the founding chairmen and represented the Jewish community at the August 28, 1963, March on Washington for Jobs and Freedom.
+He was one of four white men, along with Mathew Ahmann, Walter Reuther, and Presbyterian Minister Eugene Carson Blake, who joined the "Big Six" to organize the march.
 He was one of ten speakers in the program.
-Immediately before Prinz came to the podium, gospel singer Mahalia Jackson performed a stirring spiritual.

 In his address, Prinz contended that, based on his experience as a rabbi in Nazi Germany after the rise of Hitler, in the face of discrimination, "the most urgent, the most disgraceful, the most shameful and the most tragic problem is silence."
 After Prinz spoke, Martin Luther King Jr. delivered his famous "I Have a Dream" speech.

 Prinz attended King's funeral following his assassination in April 1968.

 Personal life

-Prinz's first wife Lucie Horovitz died in childbirth 1931.
+Prinz's first wife Lucie Horovitz died in childbirth in 1931.
 Prinz married Hilde Goldschmidt in 1932.
-They had four children: Lucie and Michael (born in Berlin); Jonathan and Deborah (both born in the United States); and adopted another daughter, Jo Seelmann, who was Hilde’s cousin and a Holocaust survivor.
+They had four children: Lucie and Michael (born in Berlin); Jonathan and Deborah (both born in the United States); and adopted another daughter, Jo Seelmann, who was Hilde's cousin and a Holocaust survivor.

-Prinz died of a heart attack at St. Barnabas Hospital in Livingston, New Jersey in 1988.
+A resident of the Brookside neighborhood of Mendham Township, New Jersey, Prinz died of a heart attack at St. Barnabas Hospital in Livingston, New Jersey in 1988.
 He was buried in the B'nai Abraham Memorial Park.